TULiberalArts/Geographic-Information-Systems/pages/graduate.md

 Learn More About the [Graduate Certificate in Geographic Information Systems](https://www.temple.edu/academics/degree-programs/geographic-information-systems-certificate-graduate-la-gis-grad)

+## Professional Science Master’s in Geospatial Data Science
+Professional Science Master’s in Geospatial Data Science students will learn to process, and analyze spatial data through in-demand technical skills including programming, statistics, big data analytics, application development, machine learning, and interactive and exploratory data visualization.
+Graduates may be expected to work in contexts outside the realm of traditional GIS jobs, including in corporate environments.
+With increasing access to geospatial data, the demand for organizations to undertake projects that require geospatial skills and a spatial perspective will increase.

+Full-time students can complete the Professional Science Master’s in Geospatial Data Science in as little as one-year, returning quickly to the workforce.
+The program curriculum is informed by an advisory board of industry professionals and incorporates real-world experiences through project-based learning and an internship capstone requirement.

+- Please email [psmgis@temple.edu](mailto:psmgis@temple.edu) to inquire about applications and for further details.

+## Graduate Certificate in Geospatial Data Science
+We offer a graduate certificate for students who already have a BA and want to pursue additional coursework in Geospatial Data Science.
+Our courses introduce students to a variety of data science tools with a focus on location-based data.
+The certificate complements our Professional Science Master’s in Geospatial Data Science and serves as a gateway into the program.
+It also pairs well with other graduate programs in the College of Liberal Arts and throughout Temple University.

+- Please email [psmgis@temple.edu](mailto:psmgis@temple.edu) to inquire about applications and for further details.

 ## Admissions Process
-## Admissions Process
-Please visit the [Professional Science Master’s in Geographic Information Systems](https://www.temple.edu/academics/degree-programs/geographic-information-systems-psm-la-gis-psm/cla-geographic-information-systems-psm-admissions) or [Graduate Certificate in Geographic Information Systems](https://www.temple.edu/academics/degree-programs/geographic-information-systems-certificate-graduate-la-gis-grad/cla-geographic-information-systems-ug-cert-admissions) admissions pages to learn more about graduate program requirements, dates and deadlines and instructions on how to apply.
+Please visit the [Professional Science Master’s in Geographic Information Systems Admissions page](https://www.temple.edu/academics/degree-programs/geographic-information-systems-psm-la-gis-psm/cla-geographic-information-systems-psm-admissions) or [Graduate Certificate in Geographic Information Systems Admissions page](https://www.temple.edu/academics/degree-programs/geographic-information-systems-certificate-graduate-la-gis-grad/cla-geographic-information-systems-ug-cert-admissions) to learn more about graduate program requirements, dates and deadlines and instructions on how to apply.

 You can also view the [PSM and Graduate Certificate in GIS Handbook](https://liberalarts.temple.edu/sites/liberalarts/files/Handbook%20for%20PSM%20and%20Certificate%20in%20GIS%2020180823%20%281%29.docx).